Patryk27/lxd-snapper/README.md

 # lxd-snapper

-**LXD snapshots, automated.**
+**LXD/Incus snapshots, automated.**

-lxd-snapper automates creating & removing LXD snapshots - just prepare a snapshotting policy, setup a cronjob, and enjoy your containers.
+lxd-snapper automates creating & removing LXD/Incus snapshots - just prepare a snapshotting policy, setup a cronjob, and enjoy your containers.

-tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; like LXD's built-in `snapshots.schedule`, but more powerful.
+tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; like the built-in `snapshots.schedule`, but more powerful.

 # Requirements

-- LXD 4 / 5 / 6
+- LXD 6 or Incus 6
 - Linux (x86_64)

 Plus, if you plan on building lxd-snapper locally: